iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 ## Gas Stoves

 When I first moved up here my primary source of winter heat was a Vermont Castings propane-powered stove.
 It was set into a fireplace.
-The stove was remarkably efficient: it was really more than was needed to heat the home.
+The stove was super-efficient: it was really more than was needed to heat the home.

 The stove was connected to a wall-mounted thermostat.
-That's incredibly convenient for winter, especially if you plan on traveling.
+This is a great set up especially if you plan on traveling.
 Set the thermostat and your home will maintain an even temperature.

 The stove was also not dependent on electricity: you could start it manually in the event of a power outage.